AARP Hearing Center

 “After the age of 50, you’re losing 2 to 3 percent of your muscle mass every year,” Su says.
 “Your core strength also starts to become weaker.
 It happens so slowly that you barely notice it until all of a sudden one day you can’t get up out of a chair without pushing off your arms.”

-Regular exercise not only helps with weight loss, it also can make your fat tissue healthier even if you don't lose weight, according to a September 2024 study.
-For the study, University of Michigan researchers compared the belly fat of people with obesity who exercised regularly for two years or more to the belly fat of a similar group who didn’t exercise.
-Exercise appeared to cause biological and structural changes to belly fat that could lower a person’s risk for heart disease and metabolic disorders such as type 2 diabetes, the researchers said.
+Regular exercise not only helps with weight loss; it also can make your fat tissue healthier even if you don’t lose weight, according to a September 2024 study.
+In it, University of Michigan researchers compared the belly fat of people with obesity who exercised regularly for two years or more to the belly fat of a similar group who didn’t exercise.
+Exercise appeared to cause biological and structural changes to belly fat that could lower a person’s risk for heart disease and metabolic disorders such as Type 2 diabetes, the researchers said.

 Su says your best bet is to modify your diet and follow the federal exercise guidelines: at least 150 minutes a week of moderate-intensity or 75 minutes a week of vigorous-intensity aerobic physical activity, and two days of strength training, including core work, each week.